DND-DRDC-RDDC/OS_PyCoMod/README.md

 The first lines, above, import numpy and initialize its random number generator (RNG).
 We now specify the transmission rate with two parameters, a mean value *b_m* and a standard deviation *b_s*.
 Then we create the transmission rate *b* as a SIRplus *sample*, defined by a lambda function that calls numpy's normal RNG, passing *b_m* and *b_s* as parameters.
 This will resample the transmission rate from the normal distribution at the start of each model run.

-The flow *Fsi* has been updated such that, rather than being a deterministic rate, each susceptible person has a probability of remaining susceptible or being infected based on the number of infected people in the population and the transmission rate.
-Therefore, we use the binomial RNG to generate a discrete, random number of new infections that will move from the susceptible population to the infectious population: *rng.binomial(self.S(), self.b()*self.I()/self.N())*.
-The flow *Fir* has similarly been updated such that each infected person has a probability of recovering (or not) in each time step, again using the binomial RNG to generate a discrete, random number of people to move from the infectious population to the recovered population.
+The flow *Fsi* has been updated such that, rather than being a deterministic rate, each susceptible person has a probability of being infected based on the number of infected people in the population and the transmission rate.
+Therefore, we use the binomial RNG to generate a discrete, random number of new infections that will move from the susceptible population to the infectious population.
+The flow *Fir* has similarly been updated such that each infected person has a probability of recovering in each time step, again using the binomial RNG to generate a discrete, random number of people to move from the infectious population to the recovered population.

-Lastly, we create an instance of the new model.
+Finally, we create an instance of the new model.
 These modifications produce the same average behavior as the deterministic model, but introduce variability based on the uncertainty in the transmission rate and the randomness of transmission events.

 We can now run the model in Monte Carlo mode using the run manager's *run_mc* function, passing the number of replications (reps) in the run settings, and giving the run a new label.